The iconic Ian Rankin returns with a new Detective John Rebus novel - this year's essential must-read bestseller.

 Nobody is innocent

 Every officer involved must be questioned, and it seems everyone on the case has something to hide, and everything to lose.
+But there is one man who knows where the trail may lead - and that it could be the end of him: John Rebus.

 Born in the Kingdom of Fife in 1960, Ian Rankin graduated from the University of Edinburgh in 1982, and then spent three years writing novels when he was supposed to be working towards a PhD in Scottish Literature.
 His first Rebus novel was published in 1987, and the Rebus books are now translated into thirty-six languages and are bestsellers worldwide.Ian Rankin has been elected a Hawthornden Fellow, and is also a past winner of the Chandler-Fulbright Award.
 He is the recipient of four CWA Daggers including the prestigious Diamond Dagger in 2005.
 In 2004, Ian won America's celebrated Edgar Award.
 He has also been shortlisted for the Anthony Award in the USA, won Denmark's Palle Rosenkrantz Prize, the French Grand Prix du Roman Noir and the Deutscher Krimipreis.
 Ian Rankin is also the recipient of honorary degrees from the universities of Abertay, St Andrews, Edinburgh, Hull and the Open University.A contributor to BBC2's Newsnight Review, he also presented his own TV series, Ian Rankin's Evil Thoughts.
 Rankin is a No.1 bestseller in the UK and has received the OBE for services to literature, opting to receive the prize in his home city of Edinburgh, where he lives with his partner and two sons. www.ianrankin.net Twitter @Beathhigh